Everyone’s always looking to save money on their utility bills, but you should know there’s a way to lower energy use, even when you're not even home.

-The secret is your thermostat.
-By learning more about its special features and settings, you can tailor the temperature to your needs.
-That means you can have different temperature settings for when you’re home, away or even when you’re sleeping.
+It starts with your thermostat.
+By using automatic schedules, you can tailor the temperature to your needs.
+You can create a number of automated temperature settings for when you’re home, away or even when you’re asleep.

 While at Home

-Whenever you're at home, you want to enjoy a comfortable temperature.
-It's only natural to want your thermostat lower in the summer while you are in the house to appreciate the cool air.
+When you’re home, you want a nice range of pleasant temperatures.
+That’s why it’s best to set your thermostat lower in the summer while you are in the house to appreciate the cool air.

-But the most energy-efficient temperatures for when you're in your home during the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
-With this adjustment, you'll avoid the worst of summer while keeping your energy bill more manageable.
+But the most energy-efficient temperatures for when you're in your home during the summer is actually around 78 and 80 degrees Fahrenheit.
+With this adjustment, you can stay cool while still keeping your energy bills low.

 While Away

-If you're setting the temperature for a vacation or other trip away from the house, it's extremely common to move the thermostat higher for while they're gone.
+When setting the temperature for when you are out of the house in summer, it's extremely common to move the thermostat higher for while they're gone.

-If your home is in a shady spot in a cooler climate, you can set the thermostat to higher temperatures like 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees once you're home again.
-This way, your air conditioning system isn't working around the clock to provide cooling for a bunch of empty rooms.
+For some homes, you can set the thermostat to temperatures as high as 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees when you or a family member return.
+This way, your air conditioning won't have to work constantly to keep an empty house cool.

 While Asleep

-To enjoy a good night's sleep during the summer, you want a temperature that's nice and cool.
+For a full night's rest during summer weather, you want a nice cool temperature.
 You should try and keep things between 68-72 degrees Fahrenheit.
-You won't have to worry about getting too hot or too cold while you're trying to sleep.
+There's less risk of getting too hot or too cold while you're trying to sleep.

 Other Strategies for Lowering Energy Use:

-- Install a smart thermostat: Using a smart thermostat in the summer is an excellent way to reduce energy costs by automatically adjusting to your lifestyle and home environment.
-It'll take care of making changes while you are home or sleeping, before allowing it to get warmer when no one is around.
-With reliable brands like the Lennox iComfort, you are able to adjust settings and schedules through your smartphone, tablet or laptop.
-Planning smart thermostat installation in your Muldrow home is an effortless way to set the correct temperature even when you aren’t home.
+• Put in a smart thermostat: Using a smart thermostat in the summer helps save money on energy costs as it forms temperature schedules according to your lifestyle and idea of what comfortable is.
+They can lower the temperature while you are home or sleeping, before allowing it to get a little warmer when no one is home.
+Using reputed brands and models such as the Lennox iComfort, you can adjust the temperature remotely through your smartphone, tablet or laptop.
+Scheduling smart thermostat installation in your Muldrow home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures even when you aren’t home.

-- Update your existing HVAC system: Upgrading your HVAC system can save money in the long run.
-With greater energy efficiency, you can also count on lower utility bills since more efficient equipment requires less energy to achieve comfortable temperatures.
-Air conditioning installation in Muldrow is a great way to beat the heat in the summer.
+• Update your existing HVAC system: A high-efficiency HVAC system is another great option for long-term energy savings.
+If a system boasts high energy efficiency, you can also count on lower utility bills since more efficient equipment requires less energy to reach your preferred temperatures.
+Air conditioning installation in Muldrow is only a phone call away, so don't hesitate to reach out to local pros like Air Service Co. who can set you up for success.

-- Keep up with AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in Muldrow can have a significant impact on your utility bills.
-With regular cleaning of the coils, checking for damage and clearing air vents of dust and debris, you may notice your HVAC system run more efficiently.
-Increasing efficiency also limits strain on the unit and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.
+• Keep up with AC maintenance: Investing in or ignoring regular air conditioning maintenance in Muldrow can have a big impact on your monthly energy use.
+By regularly cleaning the coils, checking for damage and keeping vents clear of dust and debris, this can help your HVAC system run more efficiently.
+Higher energy efficiency will also reduce strain on important or delicate components and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.

-- Clean or replace the air filter on a regular basis: Cleaning or replacing the air filter regularly saves money by improving airflow.
-When filters become clogged, your air conditioner will have to work harder, and this greater strain could shorten the system’s life span and cause breakdowns.
+• Clean or replace the air filter on a regular basis: Regularly changing the air filters in your HVAC system saves money by keeping airflow as smooth and consistent as possible.
+When filters are clogged with dirt and debris, an AC unit has to work harder, and this greater strain could shorten the system’s life span and lead to breakdowns.

-- Check your attic insulation: Insulation is a vital part of maintaining an energy-efficient home, securing the hot air outside and the cool air inside through summer.
-The North American Insulation Manufacturers Association (NAIMA) offers an official recommendation stating homeowners in southern states should install at least 13-14 inches of insulation, while states further north need 16-18 inches.
+• Check your attic insulation: Insulation is a crucial component for any energy-efficient home, securing the hot air outside and the cool air inside during the summer.
+The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should possess at least 13-14 inches of insulation, while those in northern U.S. states should have 16-18 inches.

-- Inspect your ventilation: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can also lead to problems with your water heater, clothes dryer and other appliances throughout your home.
-Watching for signs of leaks and sealing them can help with both these issues.
+• Check your ductwork: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances throughout your home.
+Finding any leaks fast and sealing them can address both concerns.

-- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping can help keep it cooler on hot summer days.
-It also important to check for any gaps around windows, doors and even outdoor fixtures.
-Taking the time to seal up any leaks now can help you save a lot over time.
+• Seal all other leaky spots in your home: Sealing up other leaks in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
+It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
+Taking the time to seal up any leaks now can help you save a lot in the long term.